WestGrid/visualizeThis/menu/faq.md

 platforms.
 However, if you would like to use WestGrid or Compute Canada computational resources for your visualization, you can register for an account [here](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account).
-If you have any questions about getting an account, please email accounts@computecanada.ca.
+If you have any questions about getting an account, please email *accounts@computecanada.ca*.

 > I am not affiliated with a Canadian university, post-secondary institution, or research
 > organization.
 Can I participate in the Challenge?